kekse1/count.php/README.md

 nor graphical), and you just get the current value returned by the `counter()` function.

 The function to call from your scripts (after `require_once('count.php')` or so) is:

 `function counter($_host = null, $_read_only = RAW, $_die = !RAW)`.

 If you set the second argument of `counter()` to true, the value is also being increased etc., as usual.
-The first argument is (null) by default - but in RAW and CLI mode, where no $_SERVER is available, you really need to set this argument to a host string, which will overwrite the regular `HOST`, etc.
+The first argument is (null) by default - but in RAW mode, where no $_SERVER is available, you  really need to set this argument to a host string, which will overwrite the regular `HOST`, etc.

 ## CLI mode
 **You can test your configuration's validity by running the script from command line (CLI mode)!**